Suzanne Vu, Logan Elementary English Learner (EL) teacher

 How do you spend your summers?

-I typically do a “spring cleaning” when the school year ends before I officially declare summer vacation.
-We visit family and friends in Southern California, go on several family vacations, head up north (you’re not from Michigan if you don’t go at least once in the summer), and put on my taxi hat to cart my children around to their camps.
-If there is time, I’ll squeeze in a home DIY project.
+I typically do a deep cleaning when the school year ends before I officially declare summer break.
+We visit family and friends in Southern California, go on several family vacations, head up north because you’re not from Michigan if you don’t go at least once, and put on my taxi hat to transport my children around to their camps and activities.
+If there is time, I’ll squeeze in a home DIY project!

 Be the first to comment